 I have editorial duties in the following journals:

 - Journal of Community and Applied Social Psychology

 - Health Psychology Review, Editorial Board Member

-- Frontiers of Psychology: Personality and Social Psychology Section, Review Editor
+- Frontiers of Psychology: Personality and Social Psychology Section, Associate Editor

 - Practical Health Psychology Blog: Executive board member 2016-17; Advisory board member 2018-

 I am passionate about creating fora for scientific discussion and dissemination.
 Already in 2004, I was involved in organising the national annual Social Psychology conference.
 When I was president of the Health Psychology Section of the Finnish Psychological Society, we established the national conference of Health Psychology (first annual conference took place in 2014).